jwulf/camunda-cloud-test-drive/README.md

 ## Let's run the demo!

+The GitHub workflow that runs this demo is in [.github/workflows/demo-get-time-2.yml](./.github/workflows/demo-get-time-2.yml).

 * In [Actions Panel](https://www.actionspanel.app/) click the _Run the "Get Time No. 2" demo workflow_ button.

 The "Run Get Time Demo 2" workflow will run in your repo's Actions.